OMR-Research/Smashcima/docs/04_affine-objects-and-rendering.md

 # Affine spaces and rendering

-In the previous documentation section we talked about scene objects and how they can represents arbitrary graph-like data.
+In the previous documentation section we talked about scene objects and how they can represent arbitrary graph-like data.
 We used the concepts of a `Note` and a `Notehead` to represent semantic and visual objects.
 In this documentation section we will describe how the visual portion of a scene is described and rendered (delving into how a `Notehead` visual object might be actually implemented in Smashcima).

 ## Affine space

 Most 2D computer graphics software is built on the concept of a 2D affine space.
 This mathematical construct is used in both vector and raster computer graphics software, including [Inkscape](https://inkscape.org/), [Krita](https://krita.org/), [Photoshop](https://www.adobe.com/products/photoshop.html), [Illustrator](https://www.adobe.com/products/illustrator.html), [Figma](https://www.figma.com/) and even the [SVG](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/transform) vector graphics data format.

-In Smashcima I imagine an affine space as a 2D coordinate system, with an origin somewhere in space and coordinates defined by two basis vectors X and Y sitting at the origin.
-The two basis vectors can have any length and any direction, although in majority of cases they have unit length and are orthogonal.
+In Smashcima we imagine an affine space as a 2D coordinate system, with an origin somewhere in space and coordinates defined by two basis vectors X and Y sitting at the origin.
+The two basis vectors can have any length and any direction, although in the majority of cases they have unit length and are orthogonal.

 The affine space lets us put 2D real-valued coordinates on the underlying geometric space.